 Many sporting and non-sporting people have regular sports massage due to the vast array of benefits it has for the human body.
 For the sporting population, sports massage aids with performance enhancement, injury prevention & injury rehabilitation.
 For the non-sporting population, sports massage is beneficial for reducing musculoskeletal injuries due to occupation / posture, such as lower back pain, or reducing muscle tightness in the upper back & neck due to long periods of time sat in an office chair.

-Have you ever wondered the difference between massage & sports massage?
+What’s the difference between massage & sports massage?

 Basically, the difference is that sports massage emphasises the treatment on obtaining maximum physical functioning over obtaining maximum relaxation, which is the primary aim in non-sports massage sessions.